Kakun21993/Silica-Miniscape-Cs/Fact.md

 My theories are this file is used in reboot between setting up device before oobe launches

 so the easter egg is not a random number, in cybersecurity those numbers are:

-426 references to https upgrade required
+426 references to HTTPS ERROR which said upgrade required

-1150  references to ERROR_OLD_WIN_VERSION
+1150  references to application error which means:ERROR_OLD_WIN_VERSION